rahulpoluri/Idea1/platform_description.md

 7. **User-Friendly Interface**: Deliver a clean, appealing UI with clear instructions at every step, inspiring confidence.
 8. **Data Control**: Offer features for users to delete their data and maintain full control over personal information.
 9. **Support Portal**: Provide a robust support system for users to raise and resolve queries.
+10. **Alogrithmic matching of profiles**  Users should be closely matched by algo considering their preferences.

 ## Quality of Life Enhancements